Price Guide 2026Ireland

 Frequently Asked Questions

-Most of County Dublin is designated as an RPZ, which legally caps annual rent increases at 2% or the rate of inflation, providing some protection against the €22.5/m² average market rates.
+Yes, most of County Dublin is designated as an RPZ, which legally caps annual rent increases to a maximum of 2% or the rate of inflation.